alxdavids/DragFx/README.md

 	- ~~Add something to entry screen to allow you to pick~~
 	- More car colours?
 - ~~Leaderboard~~
-- Sound effects for collisions engines etc.
+- Sound effects for collisions/engines etc.
 - ~~Pickups that provide bonuses to the player (faster car, timer slowdown in single player etc.)~~ (Added some but wiill probably want more as time goes on)